ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

 Do not run production jobs in /home
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+TODO: check - /home may not be available on compute nodes so this text may change

 As a general best practice, users should run production runs from the
 ``/work`` file systems rather than the ``/home`` file systems.